 Q&A: Keeping Kids Safe in the Sun

-School's out and summer sun is finally (hopefully) here to stay.
-Before getting out there and soaking it all in, check out this advice from UR Medicine Primary Care's Dr. Michael Gavin for protecting kids from too much sun.
+Before heading out to enjoy the warm weather and soak up some sunshine, check out this advice from UR Medicine Primary Care's Dr. Michael Gavin for protecting kids from too much sun.

 Health Matters: Why protect children from sun exposure?